john-maidbot/templateplugin_point_cloud_transport/README.md

 For example templateplugin_subscriber.cpp should be renamed to goblin_subscriber.cpp amd TemplatepluginPublisher.cfg should be renamed to GoblinPublisher.cfg .

-At this point your plugin should be able to succesfully compile, build and be recognized by point_cloud_transport.
+At this point your plugin should be able to succesfully compile, build and be recognized by [<point_cloud_transport>](https://github.com/paplhjak/point_cloud_transport).

 To see all plugins currently available at your system, enter command: